hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     you are building.
 This option is required to register HVM images.
 Can be "paravirtual" (default) or "hvm".

--   `chroot_mounts` (array of array of strings) - This is a list of additional devices to mount into the chroot environment.
+-   `chroot_mounts` (array of array of strings) - This is a list of devices to mount into the chroot environment.
 This configuration parameter requires some additional documentation which is in the "Chroot Mounts" section below.
 Please read that section for more information on how to use this.